 Analyzing your skin can be difficult.
 Sometimes your skin may be dry, sometimes it may be oily, sometimes you may get breakouts – so what “skin type” best suits you?
 While the most effective way to get a real understanding of your skin is to visit a skin care professional, understanding each skin type better can help you narrow it down.
 In this blog we’re discussing the main skin types that can be used as a guide to help you get to know your skin better.

 Oily Skin is caused by overactive sebaceous glands and is thicker in texture.
 The skin has enlarged pores that may be filled with oil and grimy build up from the environment as well as from the use of comedogenic makeup and products.
 Comedones and whiteheads are present.
 The skin is sallow in appearance and is more prone to blemishes because of its over lubrication with excessive oil, but is less prone to wrinkles and fine lines because the oil forms an acid mantle, helping to keep moisture within the skin from evaporating.
-Visiting an esthetician who can perform extractions properly can benefit oily skin to keep the pores free of dirt and sebum.
+Visiting an esthetician who can perform extractions properly can benefit oily skin by helping keep the pores free of dirt and sebum.

 Combination Skin is characterized by larger pores and more oil production on the t-zone area (forehead, nose and chin) and small pore size with less oil production on the cheeks.
 This skin type can benefit from products that help to balance out the excess oil and bring moisture to dry areas.

 The signs of aging can range from loss of elasticity to deep expression lines and hyperpigmentation.
 As skin ages, it undergoes biological changes due to reduction of estrogen, including reduction in collagen and elastin.
 External factors, such as diet, lifestyle and free radical exposure can also accelerate signs of aging.
 Skin can benefit greatly from an ongoing program of cosmetic products that help to reduce the appearance of the signs of aging.